 The design of most kayaks also prevents you from easily twisting and rotating your body around.
 You’re pretty much restricted to facing forwards, which can take some getting used to if you’re used to fishing from a regular boat or shore.
 One advantage of fishing kayaks is the ability to stand up and cast – this is more difficult (but not impossible) in a canoe, due to their higher center of gravity.

-Canoes and kayaks differ significantly in paddling technique and propulsion.
+Canoes and kayaks differ significantly in paddling techniques and propulsion.
 Both have their respective strengths and weaknesses, so they’re no clear winner in this category.

 Kayaks utilize double-bladed paddles which are often offset at an angle from each other or ‘feathered’.
 Feathered paddles reduce wind resistance and are easier on the wrists than straight paddles.
 Some kayakers believe feathered paddles give them an edge in paddling speed, but it’s up to personal preference.
 Kayak paddles can be stored either across the deck or fastened to the side of it.
 They should be tethered to your craft – you don’t want to lose your paddle in the middle of a lake!